CompTIA Network+ (N10-007)

 Additionally, U.S. Department of Defense (DoD) IT positions are open to Network+ certified applicants, as the certification meets the DoD directive requirements.

 What Jobs Can I Get with a Network Plus Certification?

-Once you have successfully completed your CompTIA Network Plus certification, received your certificate and card with your CompTIA number on it, you're ready to strike out and find a job that will utilize your new credentials.
+Once you have successfully completed your CompTIA Network Plus certification, received your certificate and card with your CompTIA certification number on it, you're ready to strike out and find a job that will utilize your new credentials.
 What's great about the Network+ certification is that it's not vendor-specific, so it allows you to search for jobs that use most any type of network – increasing your options greatly.
 As a certified Network+ professional, there are many positions that are open to you, and many career paths you can take.
 Don't let the idea that this certification is entry level dissuade you from looking for various types of IT positions.
-Becoming a help-desk specialist isn't the only route to take.
 Consider some of the following jobs as you begin your search:

 - Technician – As a technician, your role will generally be troubleshooting network problems, much like the problems on the certification exam.
 You will also likely be responsible for installing network equipment.
 The technician position is the most obvious and it leaves a lot of room and opportunity for advancement.

 - Administrator – Although some further training may be needed to become an Administrator, there are organizations that will look at other previous work experience you have, and using that along with Network+ certification, consider you for the position.
-As an Administrator, your role would be managing network issues day-to-day, troubleshooting problems, and reducing any network downtime.
+As an Administrator, your role would be managing network issues day-to-day, troubleshooting problems, reducing any network downtime, and other network operations.